Fortis to buy UNS Energy for about $2.5 billion

 Newfoundland-based Fortis is one of Canada’s largest gas and electric distribution utilities, serving more than 2.4 million customers across the country, as well as in New York State and the Caribbean.

-With the acquisition of UNS, Fortis’s total assets will increase by 33.5 percent to $23.5 billion, the company said.

-Reporting by Julie Gordon in Vancouver, Scott Haggett in Calgary and Supantha Mukherjee in Bangalore; Editing by Peter Galloway
+Additional reporting by Euan Rocha in Toronto and Supantha Mukherjee in Bangalore; Editing by Peter Galloway